sabari-nc/sabari-nc.github.io/_posts/2025-09-29-study-area-map.md

 ---
-layout: post
 title: "How I Trick Python Into Making Fancy Maps"
 date: 2025-09-29
-categories: [python, mapping, blog]
-tags: [DEM, GIS, Python, Cartography]
+layout: post
 author_profile: true
+image: /images/blog/study-area-map.jpg
 ---

-# How I Trick Python Into Making Fancy Maps

 Every research project needs that one “study area map” everyone keeps asking for.
 You know, the one with hills in the background, boundaries neatly drawn, points sprinkled on top, and a compass just to look professional.

-Usually, making that map means opening up GIS software, dragging layers around, changing colors, resizing labels… basically wasting an afternoon.
-I decided: nope, I’ll make Python do it for me.
+Usually, making that map means opening up GIS software, dragging layers around, changing colors, resizing labels.
+I decided to make Python do it instead.

-Now Python is my unpaid cartographer.
-I just feed it files, and it hands me back a polished map.
-Here’s how.

----

-## The Shopping List

-Before Python cooks up the map, you need these ingredients:
+## What you need

-- **DEM file** (`dem.tif`) → basically a photo of hills and valleys in numbers.
+- **DEM file** (`dem.tif`) — your hills and valleys.
-- **District boundary** (`district.shp`) → the outline of your kingdom.
+- **District boundary** (`district.shp`) — your area outline.
-- **Optional toppings** → points for landslides, triangles for stations.
-- **Extras folder** (`layers/`) → roads, rivers, secret chai stalls… anything you want thrown on top.

----
+- **Optional**: landslide points (`landslides.gpkg`), station points (`stations.shp`).
+- **Optional**: a folder called `layers/` for extras like roads or rivers.

-## The Recipe (a.k.a.
-The Code)
+## The recipe

-Here’s the magic recipe.
-Don’t worry about the scary words inside.
-I’ve translated the comments into plain English.
+Copy the code below into a `.py` file or a notebook cell.

 ```python
 import rasterio, numpy as np, geopandas as gpd, matplotlib.pyplot as plt